10 Best Helicopter Tours in New Zealand

 White Island is New Zealand’s only active marine volcano and only constantly active volcano.
 Needless to say, the environment on the island is amazing!
 Fly from either Rotorua or Whakatane and land on the island itself where you’ll get to stand at the edge of the crater and witness the volcanic activity for yourself.

 Location: White Island, Bay of Plenty, North Island.
 Book your flight with Volcanic Air.

 8. Lake Taupo

 Fly above the world’s second largest volcano, Lake Taupo.
-The ancient volcanic crater is New Zealand’s largest lake, which you can only begind to comprehend once you see it from above.
+The ancient volcanic crater is New Zealand’s largest lake, which you can only begin to comprehend once you see it from above.
 You have plenty of options for helicopter flights in Lake Taupo, from flights over the amazing Huka Falls to flights over the Central North Island volcanoes of Mt Ruapehu and Mt Tongariro.
 Check out other activities you can’t miss in the area in 10 Taupo Must-Dos

 9. Abel Tasman National Park